-All of the herbs (all the herbs can be found here) I use in the herbal sitz bath are healing for postpartum perineum care.
+All of the herbs (I've linked where you can get the herbs) I use in the herbal sitz bath are healing for postpartum perineum care.
 Together they reduce swelling, help to heal tears or cuts, help to rebuild the sore and wounded tissues and also will help prevent infections.

 Simply add all your herbs in a pot and add boiled water to the pot ~ enough water to fully cover your herbs.
 Stir and cover the pot (don’t let your herb goodness evaporate into air).
 Let the herbs infuse for at least 4 hours.
 Then strain the herbs and use the liquid (aka your infusion) for your sitz bath.
 For a cold sitz bath, once you strain your herbs, place the infusion in the refrigerator for a couple of hours and then use in your sitz bath.

 Make this aromatherapy sitz bath for your cool sitz bath.

 The essential oils used are soothing, healing, reduce swelling, help heal cuts and tears, reduce itching and help in prevent infections.

 Fill your sitz bath bowl or your bath tub with just enough water to cover your bottom.
 If you’re using the sitz bath bowl, add 1 drop each of Lavender essential oils.If you’re using your bath tub, use 2 drops of each essential oil.
 Also add your salt to the mix (bowl or tub).
 Once you add your oils and salt, swish the water really well with a large spoon or your hand to fully mix the oils into the water.